i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 				 Why always 0?
 On Ubuntu bash is configured to only keep succeeding commands in the history.
 				 I didn't want to change this globally, but sometimes, when i'm developing new scripts for example i want to try execution and repeat it, without having to type the failed command again.
 So I made 0 the default.

-				 Introdude a new config option for the user to configure the desired behavior.
+				 Introduce a new config option for the user to configure the desired behavior.
 				 CFG_EXEC_ALWAYS_RETURN_0="n"